Can An Employee Be Laid Off Without Prior Notice Because of Government Mandated Closures?

 At the moment, there appears little, if any, indication that the Federal government or Provincial government will propose changes that will affect the historic precedent cases.
 Accordingly, employees suddenly laid off without proper notice could be entitled to significant wrongful dismissal damages (depending on age, type of position, length of employment, availability of similar new employment, among other things).
 All of these factors would be determined based on the employment agreement and individual circumstances.

-Many businesses are deemed essential services and are permitted to continue operations.
-For those businesses, continuing operations during the pandemic, protecting employees (as well as suppliers and customers) is of utmost importance yet often quite logistically challenging; and accordingly, employers should carefully consider whether providing a reasonably safe workplace is possible or practical.
+For businesses operating during the pandemic, protecting employees (as well as suppliers and customers) is of utmost importance yet often quite logistically challenging; and accordingly, employers should carefully consider whether providing a reasonably safe workplace is possible or practical.
 Employers failing to provide a safe workplace may be subject to liability for health issues, fines for violations of the Occupational Health and Safety Act, R.S.O.
 1990, c.
 O.1, among other things.
-Employers unable to limit the risk of exposing employees to customers, suppliers, and other employees, by social distancing, sterilizing of shared spaces, and other techniques may be wise to suspend operations and reduce services to those services that are deliverable via telecommunications.
+Employers unable to limit the risk of exposing employees to customers, suppliers, and other employees, by the use of social distancing techniques, the sterilizing of shared spaces, the use of masks, and the various other techniques available, may be wise to suspend operations and reduce services to those services that are deliverable via telecommunications.

 Work From Home

 Where at all possible, employees should be enabled to work from the safety of home.
 In addition to protecting the health of the employee, and family of the employee, by enabling the employee to remain indoors, such also protects the public by minimizing the number of people out and about and thereby potentially causing community spread of the coronavirus.
 Where an employee is able to adapt to duties and functions that can be performed remotely, such should be encouraged and supported.